lilyzhouZYJ/help_me_agent/README.md

 ### Adding More FAQs

 Edit `faq.md` to add more questions and answers.
 The bot will automatically use the updated content.

+### Adding Customer Reviews

+Edit `reviews.md` to add more customer reviews.
+The bot uses vector store and semantic search to analyze reviews and answer questions about customer sentiment, ratings, and experiences.

 ### Modifying Email Recipients